rambasnet/CFundamentals-Notebooks/README.md

     -   `sudo pip install jupyter-c-kernel`
     -   `sudo install_c_kernel`

-# Play With Notebooks
+# Play with Notebooks

 -   Clone/download this repository
 -   Compile and run C programs found in demo-programs folder
 -   Using a terminal cd into the repo folder and run
     -   `jupyter notebook`
--   Open 00-Introduction.ipynb chapter and access the rest of the notebooks
+-   Open 00-Introduction.ipynb chapter and access all the notebooks